f5se/bigip-gatewayapi-docs/docs/quick-start/parameters.md

 # Parameters

-Examples of the usecase of parameters are available in the deployment file:
+The examples of the parameters are available in the deployment yaml file placed on the code repository:

 [deploy/3.deploy-bigip-kubernetes-gateway-controller.yaml](https://github.com/f5devcentral/bigip-kubernetes-gateway/blob/master/deploy/3.deploy-bigip-kubernetes-gateway-controller.yaml){:target="_blank"}.